When are Sunday Services?

 What happens at a Sunday service?

 Our service is inspiring and meaningful.
 It includes prayer; guided and silent meditation; and excellent, uplifting New Thought music.
-The message (Sunday talk) by our nationally-recognized co-ministers offers insights that foster spiritual growth, practical life-affirming solutions to everyday challenges, and spiritual practices that awaken you to your spiritual nature.
+The message (Sunday talk) offers insights that foster spiritual growth, practical life-affirming solutions to everyday challenges, and spiritual practices that awaken you to your spiritual nature.
 We feature our regular musicians as well as guest musicians chosen carefully for their gifts as performers as well as their alignment with Unity teachings.
 Even though our service is purposefully upbeat and inspiring it also includes many opportunities for quiet reverence and personal introspection.
 We are a warm, inclusive and welcoming community.

 As a first- time visitor, what can I expect?

 We invite first-time visitors during the announcements portion of our service to raise their hands so we may recognize them.
 We also give you a welcome booklet and invite you to sign up to be on our mailing list, if desired.
 We suggest that you arrive at least ten minutes, or so, early so you can get the parking you want and the seat you want.
-During the service you can sit back and relax, sing along with us, and fine yourself moved like the rest of us at Rev. Bil and Rev. Cher’s inspiring message.
+During the service you can sit back and relax, sing along with us, and fine yourself moved like the rest of us at the inspiring message.
 Immediately after the service you are invited to join us for a snack and fellowship in our hospitality hall.
-That gives you a chance to get to know us better and meet our ministers, and it gives us an opportunity to meet you and your family.
+That gives you a chance to get to know us better and meet our members, and it gives us an opportunity to meet you and your family.

 What do I wear?